Pulled Pork Recipe

 Pulled Pork

 Pulled pork is a simple dish of a slow-cooked pork butt or shoulder that is cooked until it quickly pulls and shreds apart.
 While it can be used in many ways, it’s most associated with BBQ.
-This cooking method lets you make this crazy juicy, flavorful recipe in your oven.
+My cooking method lets you make this crazy juicy and flavorful recipe in your oven.
 The pot does not have enough liquid to do this on the stovetop unless it is half-filled with stock or water.

-This will certainly depend on how large the pork butt is and what temperatures you are cooking it at.
-It takes roughly 25 to 30 minutes per pound when cooking at 325° to 350°.
+This will depend on the size of the pork butt and the temperature you are cooking it at.
+It takes about 25 to 30 minutes per pound when cooking at 325° to 350°.

-However, you can cook this extremely low at 225° with no lid on for 8 to 10 hours or until it reaches that critical pulled stage of 202° plus.
+However, you can also cook it low and slow at 225° without a lid for 8 to 10 hours, or until it reaches the ideal pulled stage of 202° or higher.

-You can trim some 5 minutes per pound off if you are using a boneless Boston butt or picnic shoulder, but the bone will add a great deal of flavor.
+You can save about 5 minutes per pound if you use a boneless Boston butt or picnic shoulder, but the bone adds a lot of flavor.

 Ingredients and Substitutions